daleao/sdv/Ligo/Modules/Arsenal/README.md

  - **Clubs** are your general unreliable, imprecise and sluggish, but huge-damage-potential, heavy and larger-hit-box weapons.
  - **Daggers** are the opposite of clubs, being the quick, precise, but short-range and generally lower damage potential weapons.
- - **Stabbing Swords** are somewhere in the middle, with average damage, speed and precision.
+ - **Offensive Swords** are somewhere in the middle, with average damage, speed and precision.
- - **Defense Swords** are marginally weaker and slower than their offensive counterpart, but are otherwise heavier, sturdier and wider.
-They are somewhere in-between stabbing swords and clubs.
+ - **Defensive Swords** are marginally weaker and slower than their offensive counterpart, but are otherwise heavier, sturdier and wider.
+They are somewhere in-between Offensive Swords and Clubs.

 Weapons are categorized by diffrent tiers, [color-coded for your convenience][tropes:color-coded]: